 - Strong commitment to social justice and civil rights for farmworkers and other low-wage immigrant workers and their families.

-- Proficiency in Spanish is highly desirable.
+- Proficiency in Spanish and/or other second language preferred.

 Application period ends when position filled.

 To apply: Send cover letter, resume and writing sample to Ms. Merlyn Perez, email@example.com.